An overview of this chapter’s contents and take-aways can be found here.

 Combining Slutsky’s theorem with the distribution of obtained above using the CLT, we obtain the distribution of :

 We define as the asymptotic variance of .

 With this result, for sufficiently large samples, the distribution of is approximately equal to the one of a random variable with distribution .
 This is useful because it also means that

 Here, is used to indicate that asymptotically, the distribution of can be described as .
 With some oversimplification, for large enough , the distribution of is as good as indistinguishable from a normal distribution with mean and variance

 The important bit of information obtained from this is that we now have an approximation to the finite sample variance of that is “good” if the sample is “large”.
-In practice, a few hundred observations are usually considered to suffice for simple models and a few thousand for more complex models, i.e. longer vectors .
 The matrix is straightforward to estimate using averages instead of expectations, and replacing the unobserved with its sample counterpart :

 In the matrix , the (1,1) element gives the estimated variance of , and the element the one of , denoted as and , respectively.
 One can show that

 This circumstance can be used to test hypotheses such as “” or ““.